 The Deeper Benefits of Reiki

 On a deeper level, Reiki can help us access who we really are—and begin truly loving and honoring ourselves.
-That’s why I refer to Reiki as clearing the pathway to self-love.

 As we live our lives, parts of ourselves can become hidden by the effects of trauma, fear, pain, lies, and limiting beliefs.
 To find ourselves again we usually have to clear the pathway, peel the layers of the onion, strip away the old paint, cut through the fog, open the Russian doll—or, ya know, any other metaphor that resonates.